Analyzing Lion Electric (NYSE:LEV) and Nissan Motor (OTCMKTS:NSANY)

-Nissan Motor (OTCMKTS:NSANY – Get Rating) and Lion Electric (NYSE:LEV – Get Rating) are both auto/tires/trucks companies, but which is the better investment?
-We will compare the two businesses based on the strength of their risk, profitability, dividends, analyst recommendations, earnings, institutional ownership and valuation.
+Lion Electric (NYSE:LEV – Get Rating) and Nissan Motor (OTCMKTS:NSANY – Get Rating) are both auto/tires/trucks companies, but which is the superior investment?
+We will contrast the two companies based on the strength of their risk, dividends, earnings, profitability, valuation, institutional ownership and analyst recommendations.

-Nissan Motor has a beta of 0.99, indicating that its stock price is 1% less volatile than the S&P 500.
-Comparatively, Lion Electric has a beta of 2.15, indicating that its stock price is 115% more volatile than the S&P 500.

-This table compares Nissan Motor and Lion Electric’s net margins, return on equity and return on assets.

 |Gross Revenue